olcf/olcf-user-docs/systems/defiant_quick_start_guide.rst

     -I${ROCM_PATH}/include
     -L${ROCM_PATH}/lib -lamdhip64 -lhsa-runtime64

 where the include path implies that ``#include <hip/hip_runtime.h>`` is included in the source file.

 2. Compiling with ``hipcc``
 """""""""""""""""""""""""""

 To use GPU-aware Cray MPICH with ``hipcc``, users must load specific modules, set some environment variables, and include appropriate headers and libraries.
 The following modules and environment variables must be set:

 .. code:: bash

     module load craype-accel-amd-gfx908
     module load PrgEnv-cray
-    module load rocm
+    module load amd

     ## These must be set before running
     export MPIR_CVAR_GPU_EAGER_DEVICE_MEM=0